MicrosoftDocs/cpp-docs/docs/parallel/openmp/4-environment-variables.md

 ---
 title: "4.
-Environment Variables" ms.date: "01/16/2019"
+Environment variables" ms.date: "01/16/2019"
 ms.assetid: 4ec7ed81-e9ca-46a1-84f8-8f9ce4587346
 ---
-# 4. Environment Variables
+# 4. Environment variables

 This chapter describes the OpenMP C and C++ API environment variables (or similar platform-specific mechanisms) that control the execution of parallel code.
 The names of environment variables must be uppercase.
 The values assigned to them are case insensitive and may have leading and trailing white space.
 Modifications to the values after the program has started are ignored.